 Another time I went to the dentist because I had a minor infection in the gum.
 I went to the dentist just to check that it was not affecting the tooth nerve close by, because that can be painful as fuck.
 The tooth was fine but he gave me a really expensive antibiotics that I should take for 10 days.

-I called my doctor back in Norway and he said that in Norway they only give that antibiotic if you have a serious life-threatening infection with high fever.
+I called my doctor back in home and he said that they only give that antibiotic if you have a serious life-threatening infection with high fever.

 My doctor home said that I should NOT take them because they would fuck up my stomach for weeks with diarrhea, constipation and just general stomach pain.
 Yeah… A fucking dentist gave me that shit like it was candy…